-After working as free-lance editors in New York City, Jon and Gypsy Lou Webb moved to New Orleans.
-There they produced an avant-garde poetry and prose magazine, The Outsider (1961-), for American "underground" writers.
-Pouring all their money and energy into their letterpress Loujon Press, they designed and produced several limited editions of works by Charles Bukowski and Henry Miller from 1963 until 1966.
-In 1965, the Webbs moved to Santa Fe, El Paso, and settled for a while at 1009 E. Elm in Tucson.
-They later moved the press to 1202 Fourth S.W. in Albuquerque.
+After working as freelance editors in New York City, Jon and Louise "Gypsy Lou" Webb moved to New Orleans, LA.
+There, in 1960, they produced an avant-garde poetry and prose magazine, The Outsider, for American underground writers.
+Pouring all their money and energy into their letterpress, Loujon Press, they designed and produced several limited editions of works by Charles Bukowski and Henry Miller from 1963 until 1966.
+In 1965, the Webbs moved to Santa Fe, El Paso, and settled for a while at 1009 E. Elm in Tucson, AZ.
+They later moved the press to 1202 Fourth Street S.W. in Albuquerque.
 Jon Webb died in Nashville on June 9, 1971.
 His obituaries are cited in AB Bookman's Weekly, August 2, 1971.

 This collection provides insights chiefly into writer Charles Bukowski's daily life in Los Angeles, CA from late 1962 to summer 1965.
 The correspondence, consisting of over two hundred letters from Bukowski to Webb, are filled with prime Bukowski narration of hard drinking, bad luck at the horse races, neurotic neighbors, demanding landlords, reflections on writing and other poets, his daytime jobs, his enthusiasm for the efforts of Jon and Gypsy Lou Webb and their Loujon Press, and a myriad of other topics.
 Some letters are written or appended with notes from Frances Bukowski about the current state of things in their lives as they lived on North Mariposa Avenue and later De Longpre Avenue in Hollywood.
 By 1964, Bukowski began to draw, paste, and color the marginalia of the letters and envelopes.